-Probiotics are perfect for controlling yeast because they:
+Probiotics are perfect to discourage yeast because they:

-Further, be sure your dog is eating an diet that inhibits yeast, or does not aid in its growth.
+Further, be sure your dog is eating an diet that discourages yeast, or does not aid in its growth.
 An anti-yeast diet is one that is free from grains and carbohydrates, which usually end up fermenting in the gut and feeding yeast.
 You may be surprised, but your dog actually needs almost no carbohydrates to be healthy.
-This is because his body is different from a human.
+This is because his body and digestive system is different from a human.